 Carve out some time before your interview—maybe an hour or so—and go over the company’s website.
 Take a look at what they offer, who the key players are, and who your colleagues might be.

-This kind of basic research is easy to do but will help you stand out from other candidates.
+This kind of basic research for an accountant is easy to do but will help you stand out from other candidates.
 Management always finds it impressive when you’ve done your research, and they’ll be able to tell if you’ve come prepared or you’re just winging it.

 Plus, if you do your research, you’ll have more to talk about with the interviewers and you’ll be able to highlight how you’ll contribute specifically to the company’s success!